expo/atlas/README.md

 $ npx expo-atlas
 ```

-## 🧑‍🤝‍🧑 Sharing stats files
+## 🧑‍🤝‍🧑 Sharing the Atlas file

-You can also open a previously created `stats.jsonl` file:
+You can also open a previously created `atlas.jsonl` file:

 ```
-$ npx expo-atlas ./path/to/stats.jsonl
+$ npx expo-atlas ./path/to/atlas.jsonl
 ```

 <div align="center">